MiguelCastillo/bit-loader/example/bundler-plugin/README.md

 In this particular example we are configuring `resolve` and `fetch` as plugins rather than as core hooks (default handlers).

-If you would like to run browserify to compare result, you can run this command
+If you would like to run browserify to compare results, you can run this command

 ```
 browserify --extension "jsx" -r "./js/Name.js" -t "babelify" --basedir "./bundler-plugin/"